TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_03.md

 true
 ```

-List are linked list, and optimized for TCO(tail call optimisation).
+List are linked list, and optimized for TCO(tail call optimization).
 That is why you will often see the [head | tail] representation.
 They are not so good for asking the 5th element for example.

 List concatenation is done by the `++` operator and it is a operation done between lists.
 It can be done from the front or form the back of the list.
-Trying to concatenate a varioable with a list, will lead to breaking the list's structure and the need to make further informations to fix the list's structure so that it can be usable with all of the integrated functions and most common operations.
+Trying to concatenate a variable with a list, will lead to breaking the list's structure and the need to make further informations to fix the list's structure so that it can be usable with all of the integrated functions and most common operations.

 Example: